 Most knee injuries are related to over-use, sudden changes in direction and tackles.
 Injuries can include runners knee, chondromalacia patella and iliotibial band (ITB) syndrome, cruciate ligament tears and meniscus damage.

-These can include injuries in the calves, hamstrings, quads and hip.
-These can largely be avoided by warming up before playing and cooling down and stretching afterwards.
+These can include injuries in the calves, hamstrings, quads, and hip.
+These can largely be avoided by warming up before playing and cooling down and stretching afterward.

-- Trauma – from falls, bumps, slips & tackels
+- Trauma – from falls, bumps, slips & tackles

 - Joint Pain